You have probably heard it many times.

 Build awareness over time

-This is a skill.
+This is a skill that develops over time.

 You find your easy pace by learning your effort — not by chasing a number.